Sheekovic/All-Gen-In-One-Gen-GiftCards/README.md

 ## Rights

-All rights are reserved to Brizzzrr, Sheekovic the author of this Telegram bot.
+All rights are reserved to [Brizzzrr]https://github.com/brizzzrr, [Sheekovic]https://github.com/Sheekovic the author of this Telegram bot.

 ## Disclaimer